 - See the travel and accommodations page for information on getting to and from the Twin Cities and Rendezvous venues.

 - Registration check-in/name badge pickup (you must check-in before attending any events, please leave time to check-in and walk to your first event).
-More detail about check-in locations is forthcoming.

 - Parking at University of Minnesota, Twin Cities